chedinlab/rlooper/README.md

 ## Arguments
 ### Required
 The **first argument** is the path of the input file, which should be a fasta formatted DNA sequence.
-The header should contain the name of the sequence, coordinates, and which is the template strand.
+The header should contain the name of the sequence, coordinates, and which is the sense (non-template) strand with respect to transcription.
 The sequence will be automatically handled correctly based on the provided orientation of the template strand.
 TODO: Make the header parser more flexible.

 As an example: `>HG19_AIRN_PFC53_REVERSE_dna range=PFC53FIXED:1-3908 5'pad=0 3'pad=0 strand=- repeatMasking=none`
 This header specifies the gene name (HG19_AIRN_PFC53_REVERSE), the coordinates (chromosome PFC53FIXED, bases 1-3908), and the strand ('-').
 If multiple sequences / genes are in the input file, the output will still be a single .wig track that contains data for all the input genes.